Introduction to Medical Device Good Distribution Practice (GDP)

 If you are storing, trading and distributing medical devices, you would have probably heard of the Good Distribution Practice (GDP) before.
-While it differs slightly between different countries, it usually serves as a guide on the QMS for the handling, storage, delivery, installation, servicing, secondary assembly and other related activities (for example, warehousing, logistics and freight forwarding services) of medical devices, including in-vitro diagnostic devices and software.
+While exact requirements differ slightly between different countries, it serves as a guide on companies’ QMS for the handling, storage, delivery, installation, servicing, secondary assembly and other related activities (for example, warehousing, logistics and freight forwarding services) of medical devices, including in-vitro diagnostic devices and software.

 Roadmap to SS 620:2016 Certification

-The Singapore Standard SS 620 : 2016 – Good Distribution Practice for Medical Devices - Requirements was developed by SPRING Singapore (now Enterprise Singapore) under the Singapore Standardisation Programme.
+The Singapore Standard SS 620:2016 – Good Distribution Practice for Medical Devices - was developed by SPRING Singapore (now Enterprise Singapore) under the Singapore Standardisation Programme.
 The certification to GDPMDS is a mandatory requirement in the application of an Importer's or Wholesaler's Licence.

 + Stage 1: Document Generation (By Stendard First™)